How to Choose the Right Road Cycling Shoes

 Let’s take a look at the different types of road cycling shoes, how they work, what they offer and what sort of riding or rider they’re best suited to.

 The cleat is a small plate that bolts to the bottom of your shoe and clips into the spring-loaded retention mechanism of the pedal.
 The sort of cleat you choose depends on the type of cycling you plan to do, which in turn determines what sort of shoe you need.
 It’s not as complicated as it sounds because there are only two generic types of pedal/cleat:

 Two-bolt SPD pattern

 SPDs are small, double-sided pedals that use a small steel cleat that fastens via two bolts into a recess in the sole of the shoe.
-They are most commonly used by mountain bikers and were developed by Shimano but the standard has since been adopted by many pedal manufacturers.
-They’re easy to clip into and release and, because the cleat is tucked away, walking in an SPD shoe is simple.
+They are most commonly used by mountain bikers and were developed by Shimano, but the standard has since been adopted by many pedal manufacturers.
+They’re easy to clip into and release.
+As the cleat is tucked away, walking in an SPD shoe is easy.

 If you plan to walk further than the distance from your front door to your bike in your road cycling shoes, a shoe compatible with the two-bolt SPD cleat is your best bet.